CORE Disposition Study

 WHAT CAN BE ABANDONED?

-These UOPs may include lighting systems, HVAC systems or components, or building envelope components.
+These Units of Property (UOP) may include lighting systems, HVAC systems or components, or building envelope components.
 CORE is the only firm that has always broken down the smaller units within the property regardless of depreciable class-life.
 What this means is that property owners who are eligible for energy deductions such as 179D can substantially increase the benefit by including this abandonment in the current year.

 When assets are retired or removed, they are taken off a company’s books (when you re-light a facility, you essentially remove the old lighting).
 CORE enables you to calculate the value of these retired assets and provides all of the necessary documentation needed to claim these tax deductions.
 CORE is unique in this regard.
 In addition to the Disposition Study, we also provide Cost Segregation and 179D Energy Studies which greatly increase the benefits over an individual project.
-It is our unique blend of these services that allows our clients to take advantage of all of these federal tax deductions.
+It is our unique blend of these services that allow our clients to take advantage of multiple federal tax deductions adding hundreds of thousands of dollars back into the bottom line.

 EXAMPLE: Client acquires an office building for $4M.
 Three years later the client spends $1M to remodel the second floor.
 CORE Engineers perform a Disposition Study and identifies $350,000 of qualified assets that were removed during the remodel.
 This might include things like lighting, drywall, doors, floor coverings, electrical, acoustical ceilings, and more.
 Client claims $305,678 of additional deductions on the current return.